-That’s why fish passage barriers are such a concern.
-Fish passage barriers are features that block movement.
-The most common kind of barrier in our watershed are culverts, the large pipes through which creeks pass under roads and driveways.
+Fish passage barriers block fish and other wildlife from passing up- and downstream, so that they cannot access food, habitat, and shelter from predators.
+The most common barriers in our watershed are culverts, large pipes that convey water under roads and driveways.
 Culverts can block fish passage in many ways, such as high drops, high water velocity, and steep slope.

-In 2013-14, JCWC partnered with Portland State University to survey potential barriers in our watershed.
+In 2013-14, JCWC partnered with Portland State University to survey hundreds of culverts and dams in our watershed.
 Of the 273 surveyed culverts and dams, 70% were found to be full or partial barriers!
-We used a statistical model to prioritize these barriers for future restoration projects, and produced a list of the 18 top-priority barriers.
+We then used a statistical model to prioritize these barriers for future restoration projects, and produced a list of the 18 top-priority barriers.

 Restoring Fish Passage in Badger Creek